MatAtBread/upp/docs/std.md

 ## `@package` & `@implements`
 Provides a module system for C. `@package` defines a public interface, prefixing symbols with the package name to avoid collisions. `@implements` flags a file as the authoritative implementation of a package.

+Crucially, it **automatically generates function prototypes in the compiled C standard header** (unlike C++).
+This means a package entirely describes itself to other files without needing separate manual header declarations.

 - **Usage**:
   - In `pkg.hup`: `@package(pkgName)`